How To Pack Clothes For College

 You want to think about when you would actually do laundry or when you like to do laundry.
 If you do laundry a lot you may not have to bring as many clothes, if you don't do laundry a lot you may have to bring more.
 Above all else, make sure you have enough underwear to survive if you don't like doing laundry all the time.

-Laundry in college can be a pain, if you let it be.
-Obviously DO NOT TRY TO DO LAUNDRY ON SUNDAY.
-Everyone's laundry day is Sunday in college, and people will move your stuff around because ain't nobody got time to play on Sunday.
+Laundry in college can be a pain if you let it be.
+Obviously, DO NOT TRY TO DO LAUNDRY ON SUNDAY.
+Everyone's laundry day is Sunday in college.
+People will move your stuff around because ain't nobody got time to play on Sunday.
 Instead, choose a low traffic day, and understand that you may have to do laundry at strange times.
 For me, it was around 7-8 AM on Mondays and Wednesdays because no one was doing laundry at that hour.
-Observe your dorm mates to see when they use the laundry the most and work around their schedule so you can take your sweet time while doing laundry.
+Observe your dorm mates to see when they use the laundry the most.
+Work around their schedule so you can take your sweet time while doing laundry.

 Last, but not least, understand that what you pack will not be all that you have to wear.
 You can plan all you want, but chances are you may forget something, or you just like to shop.
-You will pick up extra clothes here and there from all the t-shirts you get during Welcome Week to trips to Old Navy once you become addicted to that store like I am.
+You will pick up extra clothes here and there from all the t-shirts you get during Welcome Week.

 It's okay to pick up extra clothes here and there.
 You will probably want to because you may have more room in your closet than you think before you go to school so you want those random items of clothes.
 As long as they fit you well and you can wear them over and over again there is nothing wrong with adding more items of clothes if your close can handle it.
 Remember that you will have to drag all this stuff back to your house eventually, though.